- Firearm shooting hours are 9:30 am to 9:30 pm or dusk unless the range has lighting or a special event is occurring.

-Muzzloading shotgun shooter must conform to all the foregoing rules and the following requirements:
+- Muzzleloading shooters must conform to all the rules and the following requirements

-- Tobacco smoking in the vicinity of the loading or firing stations is ABSOLUTELY PROHIBITED
+- Tobacco smoking in the vicinity of the loading or firing stations is prohibited.

-- Use ONLY black powder, Pyrodex, or black powder substitute.
-Smokeless powder or duplex loads are prohibited.
+- Use only black powder, Pyrodex, or black powder substitute.
+Smokeless powder is prohibited.

-- When loading the caplock, the hammer must be on half cock, when loading the flintlock, the cock must be down and the frizzen must be up.
+- When loading a caplock: the hammer must be on half cock or all the way down.
+When loading the flintlock, the cock must be down and the frizzen must be up.

 - Loading directly from a powder flask, can, or horn is prohibited.
-A separate measure is required.
+A measure device is required.

-- Prime or cap ONLY when on the firing station.
+- Prime or cap only when on the firing station ready to fire.

 - Powder containers must be kept closed at all times when not in immediate use.

-- Shot size is restricted to 7 ½ or smaller.
+- Shot size is restricted to 7 ½, or 9 on the shotgun fields